hannesdelbeke/brain/PKM/link unlinked websites.md

 you browse a public website, e.g. a documentation page, and come across a term you don't understand.
-If only the site used [[wikilinks]]!
+If only the site used [[wikilink]]!

 Imagine a chrome extension similar to [[URL textlink]], that let's you:
 1. select a word